Skip to Content

 4. Traffic Lights

-Here’s one to get your child up and moving around.
+Here’s a fun outdoor game to get children up and moving around.

 How to play:

-• At the park or in the yard, instruct your child that when you say “green light” they may run, when you say “red light” they must stop and when you say “amber light” they may walk.
+• Tell the kids that when you say “green light” they may run, when you say “red light” they must stop and when you say “amber/orange light” they may walk.

-• As your child becomes more adept at the Red Light, Green Light game you can add more instructions such as “roundabout” to get them to spin around, “flat tyre” for sitting down or “it’s raining” for windscreen wiper movements with the arms.
+• As they become more adept at the Red Light, Green Light game you can add more instructions such as “roundabout” to get them to spin around, “flat tyre” for sitting down or “it’s raining” for windscreen wiper movements with the arms.

 This helps to build memory by linking abstract instructions to physical movements.
 They have to remember both the command and what to do about it.